JiasenZheng/3d_slam_colored/README.md

 roslaunch slam gazebo_simulation.launch use_rtab:=true
 ```
 * To run the 3D slam in the real Jackal, follow the steps below:
-    - turn on your jackal and connect the PS4 controller through bluetooth
+    - turn on your Jackal and connect the PS4 controller through Bluetooth
     - ssh to your Jackal computer
     - source the jackal setup bash "setup_jackal.bash" under the slam package directory
     - run the 3d slam launch file in the terminal: